kineticfire-labs/git-conventional-commits-hooks/README.md

 ```
 feat(app): allow users to register multiple contact email addresses

-A user may register more than email address.
+User may register more than email address.
 Once verified, an email
 address may be indicated as 'primary' for the user to login and to
 receive email communications.
 ```